bv-records-retention.jpg

 Effective January 2025, official LMS courses generated in BlazeVIEW by our student information system (SIS), or any other courses with students enrolled may be deleted from the LMS five years following the end of the semester in which they are taught.
 For example, a course taught in Fall 2020 may be permanently and irreversibly removed at the end of December 2025.
 Valdosta State University will be notified at least one semester prior to the deletion of the courses that are scheduled for deletion.
 Valdosta State University is charged with communicating a 30-day notice to all faculty and department leadership when courses are scheduled for removal.
 Institutions must also make a request for any special circumstance during the 30-day notice.
 This will give the instructor(s) an opportunity to save any important documents or data to locations outside of the LMS.
 Institutions are responsible for exporting or archiving course materials and student work that must be kept for accreditation or record retention purposes beyond the five years.

-Privacy and security: Data should be retained in accordance with the USG’s retention policy, which is rooted in retaining data for a specified time period.
+Privacy and security: Data should be retained in accordance with USG policy, which is based on retaining data for a specified period.

 System health: Since VSU implemented BlazeVIEW in 2013, the number of courses and amount of storage space used has grown to unsustainable levels.
 Users with large course lists, especially instructors, may face performance and functionality issues.